4D-STAR/libcomposition/docs/static/mainpage.md

 @section intro_sec Introduction

-`libcomposition` is a modern C++23 library designed for the creation, manipulation, and analysis of chemical compositions, with a focus on astrophysical applications.
-It provides a robust and user-friendly interface for handling material compositions defined by mass or number fractions.
+`libcomposition` is a modern, C++23 library, for the creation, manipulation, and analysis of astrophysical chemical compositions.
+It provides a robust and type‑safe interface for assembling a set of isotopes together with their molar abundances and for deriving commonly used bulk properties (mass fractions, number fractions, canonical X/Y/Z, mean particle mass, and electron abundance). `libcomposition` is designed to be tighly integrated into SERiF and related projects such as GridFire.

 ### Key Features

--   **Dual-Mode Operation**: Natively supports compositions defined by **mass fraction** or **number fraction**.
--   **Rich Atomic Database**: Includes a comprehensive, header-only database of isotopic properties (mass, half-life, spin, etc.) generated from the AME2020 and NUBASE2020 evaluations.
--   **Type Safety and Error Handling**: Utilizes a clear exception hierarchy to report errors, such as using an unregistered isotope or accessing data from a non-validated composition.
--   **Powerful Functionality**: Core features include mixing, subsetting, and on-the-fly conversion between mass and number fractions.
--   **Easy Integration**: Designed for seamless integration with other projects using the Meson build system and `pkg-config`.
+- **Type–Safe Species Representation**: Strongly typed isotopes (`fourdst::atomic::Species`) generated from evaluated nuclear data (AME2020 / NUBASE2020).
+- **Molar Abundance Core**: Stores absolute molar abundances and derives all secondary quantities (mass / number fractions, mean particle mass, electron abundance) on demand, with internal caching.
+- **Canonical Composition Support**: Direct computation of canonical (X: Hydrogen, Y: Helium, Z: Metals) mass fractions via `getCanonicalComposition()`.
+- **Convenience Construction**: Helper utilities for constructing compositions from a vector or set of mass fractions (`buildCompositionFromMassFractions`).
+- **Deterministic Ordering**: Species are always stored and iterated lightest→heaviest (ordering defined by atomic mass) enabling uniform vector interfaces.
+- **Clear Exception Hierarchy**: Explicit error signaling for invalid symbols, unregistered species, and inconsistent input data.
+- **Meson + pkg-config Integration**: Simple build, install, and consumption in external projects.

 ---